anwarmohammedbasha/weather-forecast/README.md

 ### Frequently Asked Questions (FAQ)

-#### 1. What is Time series analysis ?
-Time series analysis is a specific way of analyzing a sequence of data points collected over an interval of time.
+#### 1. Is the data updated on a regular basis, and if so, is it done manually or automatically?
+Yes, the data is automatically and daily updated.

-#### 2. What is Weather forecast ?
+#### 2. What is API?
-Weather forecasting is the application of science and technology to predict the conditions of the atmosphere for a given location and time.
+API is an acronym for Application Programming Interface that software uses to access data.

 #### 3. What is the data's origin?
 The weather data for Tamil Nadu with the help of [**WeatherAPI.com**](https://www.weatherapi.com/), a free weather API provider, and [**WayScript**](https://wayscript.com/), a scripting platform. <br />
 **Link**: https://wayscript.com/script/F-Y0r1eb

+#### 4. What is Time series analysis ?
+Time series analysis is a specific way of analyzing a sequence of data points collected over an interval of time.

+#### 5. What is Weather forecast ?
+Weather forecasting is the application of science and technology to predict the conditions of the atmosphere for a given location and time.

+#### 6. Why is ARIMA used?
+Autoregressive integrated moving average (ARIMA) models predict future values based on past values.
+ARIMA makes use of lagged moving averages to smooth time series data.
+They are widely used in technical analysis to forecast future security prices.

+#### 7.